Maxlona/WebAPIs_Auth_Svc_with_Web_Tokens/README.md

 - Automapper: Used to abstract the DB Models from the front-end "user" request.
 - JWT Tokens and Claims: Used to authorize and protect sensitive endpoints.
 - Swagger: Endpoint API Explorer
-- Entity Framework, Data First approach using DbContext.
+- Entity Framework: Code First approach & DbContext.
 - Middleware for Logging and Global Exception Handling.

 **Assumptions:**